- STudent Academic Requirements (STAR) audit system

 - Hand-deliver form & add slip to COE Registration, Goddard Hall Room 106

-CHME Graduate Students should seek advice about core courses from the Graduate Student Coordinator (Dr. Luo).
+CHME Graduate Students should seek advice about core courses from the Graduate Student Coordinator (Dr. Zhou).
 Graduate elective courses should be selected in coordination with the student’s research advisor to compliment the thesis/dissertation research.